 * Emphasis here is on better, not cheaper!
-The costs of this project (not counting false-starts and re-designs!) are coming in at about twice that of buying an adjustable bed off-the-shelf (just the bed, not the matress: more on that below!).
-But mine will be considerably more durable and have the exact features I need (eg: integrated standardised storage, supplimentary-equipment attachment points, 48V electrics, microcontroller I can (re)program to suit myself).
+The costs of this project (not even counting false-starts and re-designs!) are coming in at about twice that of buying a (cheap) adjustable bed from the store.
+But mine will be considerably more durable and have the exact features I want (eg: integrated standardised storage, supplimentary-equipment attachment points, 48V electrics, microcontroller I can (re)program to suit myself).

-Above is revision (about) eight.
+Above is revision (about) eleven.
 I have moved from four side-load storage bays to two end-load.
-The front bay was sacrificed as it becomes inaccessable once a bedside table is installed.
+The front bay was, on consideration, pointless as it would become inaccessable once a bedside table was in place.
 The end bay was sacrificed to keep the entire frame as short as the bed tray in fully-retracted state.
 The remaining two bays were rotated 90° since end-access is easier in my preferred room layout.
-One useful side-effect of turning the storage bays was that the width of the frame now comes very close to the standard width for a single mattress without artificial padding.

 I invented my own unit of measurement.
 I call them hydrogen-units for want of a rolls-better-off-the-toungue alternative.
 They use a numeric base-8 (octal) multiple/division of the 'hydrogen line' wavelength.